Green bonds: the reserve management perspective

 On this basis, the yield to maturity of the portfolio of the conventional index (in either US dollars or euros) at every month-end t is:

-where equation and equation are the weights that sector i and rating bucket j have at month t in the green benchmark, equation is the yield to maturity of the conventional index of sector i and rating bracket j, and equation is the yield to maturity of the complete conventional bond portfolio.
+where and are the weights that sector i and rating bucket j have at month t in the green benchmark, is the yield to maturity of the conventional index of sector i and rating bracket j, and is the yield to maturity of the complete conventional bond portfolio.
 This can then be contrasted with the yield of the green portfolio.
 In line with established practice, in order to isolate the compensation of green and conventional bonds relative to their risk-free benchmark, we remove the risk-free component of the yields to maturity by subtracting the zero coupon yield of the government instrument with equivalent duration.14

 Our results (Graph 6) suggest that green bonds compare reasonably well with their conventional peers.
 Based on our approach, a US dollar investor tracking the green index would have enjoyed a spread 4 basis points above that of the conventional benchmark (positive "portfolio greenium"), while the euro-based investor would have earned 12 basis points less than the comparator market (negative portfolio greenium).
 However, this greenium estimate has varied considerably over time, due in part to differences in issuer composition across benchmarks, even when credit rating and sector breakdowns are set equal.
 It also appears that the portfolio greenium narrowed over time as the green bond market developed, with the spread between conventional and green returns closing as of 2019.